How Criminal Cases Actually Work, The Map Nobody Gives You

 Discovery is where you find out exactly what the prosecution has.
 It's where you identify the gaps, inconsistencies, and constitutional violations that form the basis of your defense.
 It's where you discover if an officer lied in their report, if the chain of custody for evidence was broken, if the search that produced the evidence was illegal.

-Criminal defense as practiced by the best attorneys in the country is fundamentally a discovery-driven exercise.
-The defense is built on what's in those documents — and what's missing from them.
-In one real case, we found a 73% weight discrepancy between scene and lab — 93.9g vs 25.59g — an issue the attorney hadn't raised.
+In one real case, we found a 73% weight discrepancy between scene and lab.
+93.9g vs 25.59g.
+An issue the attorney hadn't raised.
 That's the kind of finding that lives in the discovery.

 For a practical guide on reviewing your own discovery, see How to read your discovery.